-In the Netherlands, there is officially no wealth tax, but there is a capital yield tax (vermogensrendementsheffing): you pay a tax on your capital return from savings and investments.
-This tax is detailed in box 3 of the income tax.
-You pay tax on the returns from assets, which is offset by the returns from liabilities.
-The primary residence is not included, but any potential rental property in the Netherlands is.
-This tax is not on the actual returns made, but the government determines what return you would have made (fictitious returns).
+In the Netherlands, there is officially no wealth tax, but there is a tax on investment income, known as the “savings and investment tax”.
+You pay a levy on the return on your savings and investments.
+This tax is detailed in Box 3 of the income tax.
+You pay tax on the return of assets, which is reduced by the return on debts.
+The primary residence is not included, but a second home or vacation home is.
+The levy is not paid on the actual returns made; instead, the government determines what returns you should have made (assumed returns).

 Read more: Tax on Savings and Stocks in the Netherlands